sergey-shandar/public/notes/dweb/workshop1.md

 ## 5. Additional Advanced Tasks

 1. Replace the hex representation of hashes with Crockford's base32.
 2. Split file names into subdirectories to reduce the number of files in one directory.
 For example, `ab/cd/ef01...`.
 Considering that hashes are distributed evenly, we can have only a few layers.
 For example, two letters of base32 give us a maximum of 1024 directories.
 Two levels of directories have about one million possible subdirectories.
 With two levels of directories, we can store approximately 1 billion files, where each directory contains around 1000 entities (files or directories).
+Our application should be able to read from any file structure.
+3. A program should be able to discover the `cas/` directory in parent directories.
+4. Implement CDT hash function instead of SHA256.
+5.